gcocatre/caudec/README.md

 transcaude -c vorbis -q 6 -P ~/Music/OggVorbis -f folder.jpg "Artist/Album"/*.flac
 ```

 `transcaude` is a small utility that uses `caudec` to transcode an album, then compute ReplayGain and touch files (when the output format is compatible).
 It does all 3 caudec commands in the previous example, in one fell swoop.
-In order to prevent `transcaude` from touching files, set `transcaudeTouchFiles="false"` in `~/.caudecrc`.
+In order to prevent `transcaude` from touching files, use `-M` or set `transcaudeTouchFiles="false"` in `~/.caudecrc`.
 You may also tell it to only compute ReplayGain values from lossless to lossy with the `-R` parameter.

 Since it invokes `caudec`, multiple codecs may be specified at once: